m-ender/alice/README.md

 Cmd | Cardinal | Ordinal
 --- | -------- | -------
 `"` | Toggles string mode.
 Only exiting string mode is considered a command, and pushes the individual code points of the string to the stack.
-See the section on **String mode** for details. | Toggles string mode.
+See the section [on string mode](#string-mode) for details. | Toggles string mode.
 Only exiting string mode is considered a command, and pushes the entire string to the stack.
-See the section on **String mode** for details.
+See the section [on string mode](#string-mode) for details.
 `'` | Pushes the code point of the next grid cell to the stack.<sup>†</sup>  | Pushes the character in the next grid cell to the stack.<sup>†</sup>
 `0-9` | Pushes the corresponding digit to the stack. | Pop **s**.
 Append the corresponding digit as a character to **s** and push the result.
 `a` | Push **10**. | Push a single linefeed character (0x0A).